craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 ### Sweep

 In replacement of a weapon attack, you may swing your weapon in a large arc.
+Choose a number of creatures in range up to your proficiency bonus, then make a weapon attack against each of them.
+Each creature takes 1/2 of the damage of the weapon's attack.

 ### Cross-Lock Grab